One Day in Grand Canyon: South Rim Itinerary with Top Sights (+Map)

 Grand Canyon Visitor Center

-3. Ride the shuttle along the rim – Hermit Road
+3. Ride the Shuttle Along the Hermit Road

 Powell Point along Hermit Road in Grand Canyon